mikeyloboto/evilcli/README.md

 # Evilcli

-## Some profile stuff for tmux + fish mostly for personal use.
+## Some profile stuff for tmux + fish + hyprland mostly for personal use.

 ### Plugins and customizations.